2decomp-fft/2decomp-fft/README.md

 with `make BUILD=dev` (GNU compilers only currently).
 The behavior of debug and development versions of the library can be changed before the initialization using the variable ``decomp_debug`` or the environment variable ``DECOMP_2D_DEBUG``.
+The value provided with the environment variable must be a positive integer below 9999.

 ## Testing and examples